SarahTamayao/FitnessiOSApp/README.md

 ### App Evaluation
 - **Category:** Social Networking
 - **Mobile:** This app would be primarily developed for mobile.
 - **Story:** Allows coach to create a team as they have in school.
 Coach can schedule for training and meeting through the app to notify the athelets in their teams.
-Athletes can conform the the schedule so that the new schedule will show on their app schedule page.
+Athletes can confirm the the schedule so that the new schedule will show on their app schedule page.
 Athletes can also create a absence for any training or meeting.
 - **Market:** This is for JSU Athlete use at first.
 - **Habit:**
 - **Scope:**